FedeClaudi/refy/README.md

 `refy` uses NLP algorithms to estimate semantic similarity across papers based on the content of their abstracts.
 In particular, it uses [`Doc2Vec`](https://medium.com/wisio/a-gentle-introduction-to-doc2vec-db3e8c0cce5e) which is an adaptation of `Word2Vec`, a model that embeddings of words in which semantically similar words are closer in the embedding space than semantically dissimilar words are. `Dov2Vec` expands `Word2Vec` to learn vector embedding of entire documents.

 The `Doc2Vec` model used here is train on the entire corpus of almost one million papers.
-When it comes finding recomendations for your papers, `refy` uses `Doc2Vec` to create a vector representation of your paper and find the N closest vectors which, hopefully, are papers that are similar to yours.
+When it comes finding recommendations for your papers, `refy` uses `Doc2Vec` to create a vector representation of your paper and find the N closest vectors which, hopefully, are papers that are similar to yours.

-This operation is repeated for each paper in your `.bib` file and then recomendations are pooled and scored: the papers that scored highest for the most number of input papers will be the most strongly recomended ones.
+This operation is repeated for each paper in your `.bib` file and then recommendations are pooled and scored: the papers that scored highest for the most number of input papers will be the most strongly recommended ones.

 ## Database
-`refy` uses a curated database of about one million papers metadata to recomend literature for you.
+`refy` uses a curated database of about one million papers metadata to recommend literature for you.
 TJe data come from two sources:
 * [semantic scholar's Open Corpus](https://www.semanticscholar.org/paper/Construction-of-the-Literature-Graph-in-Semantic-Ammar-Groeneveld/649def34f8be52c8b66281af98ae884c09aef38b)
 * [biorxiv](https://api.biorxiv.org/)